rachyoder/Projects-Exercises/docs/projects/to-do-list.md

 #### Stretch Goals

-- stretch goal 1
-- stretch goal 2
-- stretch goal 3
+- Use MySQL
+- Refactor into React.JS

 #### If you finish early...